History Files Nav bar

 God-king deified with a temple in his name, founded c.2600 BC.

-Mari holds the kingship from Adab, gaining ascendancy over areas of northern Sumer (the dates do not fit in with those established for Adab if the kingship is gained at the start of this dynasty, so more probably the kingship is secured in around 2350 BC, perhaps only by Carrum-iter, with the list including his entire dynasty to reflect his right to rule).
+The dates of rule for Mari do not fit in with those which have been approximately established for Adab if the (high) kingship is gained at the start of this dynasty, so more probably the kingship is secured around 2350-2340 BC, perhaps only by the final king in the dynasty, Carrum-iter, with the list including his entire dynasty to reflect his right to rule).

 c.2500 - 2470 BC